wenwei202/caffe/README.md

   }
 }
 ```
- - Open `USE_PROFILE_DISPLAY` in `Makefile.config` Configure the paths of database, network and caffemodel  in [examples/caffenet_classifier.py](/examples/caffenet_classifier.py) and run it to start profile.
+ - Open `USE_PROFILE_DISPLAY := 1` in `Makefile.config`.
+Configure the paths of database, network and caffemodel  in [examples/caffenet_classifier.py](/examples/caffenet_classifier.py) and run it to start profile.
 Make sure you correctly configured the `conv_mode` in each convolutional layer in the `deploy.prototxt`.
 Then, you will get the profiling results showing which implementation of convolution is using and what is the computation time for each layer, similar to:
  -
  ```
  I0907 14:37:47.134873 26836 base_conv_layer.cpp:651] conv2	 group 0: 320 us (Dense Scheme Timing)